delight-im/Knowledge/Apache HTTP Server.md

    Press `Ctrl+X`, then type `Y` and press `Enter` to save and leave.

- * Finally, activate the new site (and disable the default host):
+ * Finally, activate the new site (and disable Apache’s template file):

    ```
    $ sudo a2ensite {my-domain}.conf